-Centenary students may enroll at other accredited colleges and universities and transfer credit hours to Centenary.
-The following policies will apply to all students who have been admitted to Centenary and wish to transfer credit after their admittance.
+Centenary students may enroll in courses at other accredited colleges and universities and transfer credit hours to Centenary.
+Students are required to earn at least 60 hours at Centenary to earn a Centenary degree, with an additional 30 hours of work at Centenary for dual degrees.
+The Transfer Credit Policy listed within the Admission section of catalogue will apply to all students who have been admitted to Centenary and who wish to transfer credit after their admittance.

-- No transferred courses will satisfy the “S" or "W" requirements at Centenary.
+- No transferrable courses will satisfy the “S”, “W”, or challenge requirements at Centenary.

-- Credit will not transfer if the credit is earned during a period of time the student is concurrently enrolled at Centenary should the transfer hours attempted cause the student to exceed 18 hours of enrolled credit (9 hours in the summer session) without prior permission from the Centenary Provost.
-(01/19/2004)
+- Credit will not transfer if the credit is earned during a period of time the student is concurrently enrolled at Centenary, should the transfer hours attempted cause the student to exceed the maximum number of hours allowed for that term without prior documented permission from the Centenary Provost.

-- Credit will not transfer to Centenary to replace credits earned at Centenary for equivalent courses.
-901/19/2004)
+- Transfer credits will not be transferred to replace earned credit at Centenary College for equivalent courses.

-- Official transcripts for all credits attempted must be sent to the Centenary Registrar from all institutions where the transfer credits were attempted.
+- Official transcripts must be sent to the Centenary Director of Re-Enrollment from all institutions where transfer credits were attempted.
 This policy includes situations where the student withdrew without receiving credit.
-(11/17/2003)